 Two years later, on the very day Jane turned twenty-nine in 1804, her close friend Madam Lefroy was thrown from a horse and killed.
 Jane was devastated, so much so, that four years later she composed a poem on her birthday titled, ‘To the Memory of Mrs Lefroy, who died Decr.
 16 – my birthday. – written 1808.’

-By 1815, Jane was an established author who was no longer anonymous, and while she was staying in London with Henry, who was ill, December became an increasingly busy month for her.
+By 1815, Jane was an established author and while she was staying in London with Henry, who was ill, December became an increasingly busy month for her.
 As well as helping to nurse Henry, she was liaising with John Murray in the lead-up to the publication of Emma.
-Jane even experienced a near (if unwelcome) brush with royalty when she was invited to the Prince Regent’s library at Carlton House.
+And Jane was no doubt recovering from a near (if unwelcome) brush with royalty when she was invited to the Prince Regent’s library at Carlton House in November.

 On her birthday she left London early in the morning to return to Chawton Cottage.
 Several days earlier, The Observer announced Emma’s publication as scheduled for the 16th.
 However, her novel did not appear until the 23rd – no doubt a source of annoyance for its author who had already dealt with several publishing delays over her career.
 It would have been a lovely way to mark Jane’s fortieth birthday if her books had been published earlier!

 The year after, exactly 200 years ago today, Jane was not feeling her best.
 She had been invited to dinner on the following day by her niece Anna Lefroy and her husband Ben, but had to decline citing the difficulty of the walk to their home.
 In typical good humour (or denial?), she assured her nephew, James Edward, that she was “otherwise very well”.
 It was to be Jane’s final birthday – she died seven months and two days afterwards.